ornlneutronimaging/braggedgemodeling/JOSS-paper/paper.md

 Due to its zero net charge, neutron is a unique probe of materials.
 Low neutron absorption and scattering cross sections by most nuclei make it suitable for studying bulk samples.
-Unlike X-ray scattering, neutron form factors are not monotonically dependent of atomic numbers;
+Unlike X-ray scattering, neutron form factors are not monotonically dependent on atomic numbers;
 the fact that the neutron scattering cross section of hydrogen is large makes neutron a useful tool in biology.
-In the past half century, Neutron imaging has seen growing applications in various scientific fields including physics, engineering sciences, biology, and archaeology [@strobl2009].
+In the past half century, neutron imaging has seen growing applications in various scientific fields including physics, engineering sciences, biology, and archaeology [@strobl2009].

-With energy-resolved neutron imaging techniques, Neutron Bragg-edge imaging has recently found applications for materials science in phase mapping, stress/strain mapping, and texture analysis [@lehmann2010, @sato2017].
+With energy-resolved neutron imaging techniques, neutron Bragg-edge imaging has recently found applications for materials science in phase mapping, stress/strain mapping, and texture analysis [@lehmann2010, @sato2017].
 To model Bragg-edge neutron imaging data, it is necessary to calculate